ORGANISATION/COMPANYLa Salle - Ramon Llull University

 The candidates must fulfil the eligibility and mobility requirements of the Marie Curie ITN programme:

 - Eligibility: To be eligible for recruitment within an ITN project, you must - at the date of recruitment - be within the first four years (full-time equivalent research experience) of your research career and not have a doctoral degree.
-Full-time equivalent research experience is measured from the date when you obtained the degree entitling you to embark on a doctorate (either in the country in which the degree was obtained, or in the country in which you are recruited), even if a doctorate was never started or envisages.
+Full-time equivalent research experience is measured from the date when you obtained the degree entitling you to embark on a doctorate (either in the country in which the degree was obtained, or in the country in which you are recruited), even if a doctorate was never started or envisaged.
 You may therefore be required to provide documentation proving your eligibility for recruitment.

 - Mobility: You are required to undertake transnational mobility in order to be eligible for recruitment in an ITN project.
-As such, you must have resided or carried out your main activity (e.g. work, studies) in the country where you are applying to for more than 12 months in the 3 years immediately before the recruitment date.
+As such, you must not have resided or carried out your main activity (e.g. work, studies) in the country where you are applying to for more than 12 months in the 3 years immediately before the recruitment date.
 Holidays are not counted.
 Your employer is required to verify this fact, therefore you may be required to provide supporting documentation proving your place(s) of residence or work during the previous 3 years.
-Note that the mobility rule applies only to your first recruitment within the project, and not to other organisations to which you might be sent onsecondments or at which you may subsequently also be recruited.
+Note that the mobility rule applies only to your first recruitment within the project, and not to other organisations to which you might be sent on secondments or at which you may subsequently also be recruited.
 Finally, the mobility rule is related to your residence or main activity and not to your nationality.

 Please find more information about the requirements for Marie Sklodowska-Curie Fellowships in Innovative Training Networks (ITN) at https://ec.europa.eu/research/mariecurieactions/sites/mariecurie2/files/...